transcriptaze/vpd/GUIDE.md

 - Clicking on the _Export dark SVG_ button saves the 'dark theme' panel as an SVG file that can be used as a resource.
 The SVG file is saved with a _-dark_ suffix.

+### Macro keys

+The macro keys (_Ctrl-1_ to _Ctrl-0_) can be programmed with commonly used commands (e.g `export module timestamp gzip`).
+Clicking on a macro key (or pressing e.g. `ctrl-1`) will paste the command into the command area where it can be edited and then executed with _Enter_.

+To assign a command to a macro key:

+1. Type the command into the command area
+2. _Alt_-click (_Option_-click on a _Mac_) on the macro key button to assign the command to that key.
+3. A macro key command can be viewed by hovering over the key (or of course, just click on it to paste the command into the command area)

+The macro keys assignments are stored only in the browser local storage and are not included in the project file.

 ## Commands